Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 The Gainsborough Bath & Spa, Bath

-Back on ground level, the hotel is elegantly classic and has been dressed by American interior designer Alexandra Champalimaud (also responsible for The Dorchester).
-The restaurant makes for a perfect pre or post splash lunch, helmed by Dan Moon.
+The hotel is elegantly classic and has been dressed throughout by American interior designer Alexandra Champalimaud (also responsible for The Dorchester), whose luxuriously modern touches can also be seen in each of the beautiful high-ceilinged rooms and suites.
+Helmed by Dan Moon, the hotel's three AA rosette restaurant makes for a perfect pre or post splash lunch.
 The Devon-born chef combines local produce with international flavours for a colourful and technically brilliant menu, presented with flair.

 Location: Beau Street, Bath BA1 1QY